Schiebeknoten Anleitung mit Video

 3️⃣ Tie the second sliding knot

-Turn your piece of jewelry over and repeat exactly the same process on the other end – this time with the right end over the left strand.
+Turn your piece of jewelry over and repeat exactly the same process at the other end – this time with the right end over the left strand.
 Now you have two knots that can slide towards or away from each other.

 4️⃣ Test, trim, seal

-- ✔ Slide both knots back and forth a few times – they should glide easily, but not come undone on their own.
+• ✔ Slide both knots back and forth a few times – they should glide easily but not come undone on their own.

-- ✔ Trim the excess ends to approx. 3–5 mm.
+• ✔ Trim the excess ends to about 3–5 mm.

-- ✔ For cotton: Apply a tiny drop of jewelry glue to the ends.
+• ✔ For cotton: Apply a tiny drop of jewelry glue to the ends.

 🎉 Done!
 Your handmade, adjustable crystal jewelry is ready to wear – or give as a gift.